Celebrating St. Nicholas Day: the historical Santa Claus

 He lived during the reign of Roman emperor Diocletian, known for his persecution of Christians.
 Nicholas was imprisoned and exiled at some point of his service, and he was also present at the Council of Nicaea, where he signed the Nicene Creed.

 The most famous legend of Nicholas’ service involves three poor sisters who had no dowry, which meant they were unable to marry (and in fact, would possibly be sold in to slavery, as was the custom in those days).
 One morning, the family woke to three bags of gold mysteriously waiting for them in their home, allowing the girls to marry.
-Nicholas had tossed the bags of gold into their window at night, so as to remain anonymous (and the legend even says that they landed in socks that were drying by the fireplace).
+Nicholas had tossed the bags of gold into their window at night, so as to remain anonymous (and the legend says they even landed in socks drying by the fireplace).

-Another legend states that when a ship full of wheat made port into his town, he asked the sailors to give half of their stash so that he could feed the poor, promising that they’d still have the same amount in their stock.
-They shared, and as the story goes, the sailors still had the same quantity of wheat in their ship by the time they made port in Constantinople.
+Another legend says when a ship full of wheat made port in his town, he asked the sailors to give half their stash so he could feed the poor, promising they’d still have the same amount in their stock.
+They shared, and as the story goes, the sailors still had the same amount of wheat in their ship by the time they made port in Constantinople.